sbangalore/sbangalore.github.io/_posts/2019-11-25-my-30-day-experiment-which-doubled-my-arithmetic-speed-.md

 ---
 published: true
 ---
-I discuss my 30 day journey where I double my calculation accuracy and improve my calculation accuracy by 50% with [Trader Maths](http://tradermaths.com/tradermath/).
+I discuss my 30 day journey where I double my calculation speed and improve my calculation accuracy by 50% with [Trader Maths](http://tradermaths.com/tradermath/).

-This was an effort to improve my calculation speed.
+This was an effort to improve my mental math (the number of math questions correctly solved in a certain amount of time.)
 Throughout these exercises, I played loud music.
 See a nice album here: [Guardians of the Galaxy Awesome Mix](https://www.youtube.com/watch?v=sCT50t-JAMw).
 I set the exercises to ask 80 questions on floats with a mix of + , - , / , * , a maximum of 2 digits, and 2 decimal points.

 | Day | Total Attempted | Correct | Incorrect | Score | Coffee |